RockLib/RockLib.EmbeddedNativeLibrary/README.md

 Solution
 --------

-1. Add the `Rock.EmbeddedNativeLibrary` nuget package to your project.
+1. Add the `RockLib.EmbeddedNativeLibrary` nuget package to your project.
 2. Add the native DLL to the project as an [embedded resource](https://support.microsoft.com/en-us/kb/319292).
 3. Create an instance of `EmbeddedNativeLibrary`, and call its `GetDelegate` method to obtain a delegate that invokes that native function.